kyberdrb/arch_linux_installation_guide/README.md

     grep -r "Mitigation" /sys/devices/system/cpu/vulnerabilities/ | wc -l

 Double check if all security vulnerabilities are mitigated.
 When you see a "Mitigation" in each of the file, the system is protected by the kernel patches that mitigate these vulnerabilities.

+As soon as I disabled HyperThreading, these `CPU bug` error messages didn't display as well, so disabling SMT/HyperThreading makes the system more secure.

 ### Checking for other system issues